 Depending on which schools you apply to, you may have to complete the CSS/Financial Aid Profile (or just the "Profile" for short) to be eligible for nonfederal financial aid like loans, grants, and scholarships.

 This online application is separate from the Free Application for Federal Student Aid (FAFSA).
-One big difference between the PROFILE and the FAFSA is that not all schools require the PROFILE, but every school requires the FAFSA to determine your federal financial aid offer.
-If your school does require the PROFILE, then you must submit it and the FAFSA to be considered for nonfederal financial aid.
+There are a couple big differences between the Profile and the FAFSA.
+First, not all schools require the Profile, but every school requires the FAFSA to determine your federal financial aid offer.
+If your school does require the Profile, then you must submit it and the FAFSA to be considered for nonfederal financial aid.
 Second, unlike the FAFSA, the Profile costs money to complete.

 You can fill out the Profile online via the College Board's website.
 Before you begin the application process, you'll need to register.
-Be sure to keep your username and password in a safe place—you'll need them to sign in and complete your PROFILE application or check the status later.
+Be sure to keep your username and password in a safe place—you'll need them to sign in and complete your Profile application or check the status later.

-Once you have your username and password with the College Board, you can start filling out the PROFILE application.
-You'l be asked a number of financial questions, similar to the FAFSA.
+Once you have your username and password with the College Board, you can start filling out the Profile application.
+You'll be asked a number of financial questions, similar to the FAFSA.
 However, there are also some questions that aren't asked on the FAFSA, including questions on topics like home equity and other information that your parents may need to provide.

 The College Board recommends that you or your guardians have the following information ready before you begin the application:

 - Federal income tax returns from the last 2 years

 - W-2 forms and other records of money earned during the last year

 - Records of untaxed income and benefits for the last 2 years